DemonQilin/Batatabit-platzi/README.md

 # Batatabit-platzi

-Proyecto final de maquetación adaptativa desarrollado en el curso de Responsive Design de Platzi.
+Final project of responsive layout developed in the Responsive Design course at Platzi.